 The economic slowdown led to both a lower demand for new residential buildings and a higher private debt, which discouraged the banks to provide loans.
 In 2015, the government focused on investment in Thailand’s transportation which led to a substantial increase in infrastructure investment.

 The overall number of buildings rose between 2012 and 2014 with an average increase of 1.4% per year.
-However, the overall area built decreased by an average of 2.2% per year mainly due to a reduction of the average size of condominiums and industrial buildings in
+However, the overall area built decreased by an average of 2.2% per year mainly due to a reduction of the average size of condominiums and industrial buildings in the country.

 The commercial sector has seen growth in demand for commercial buildings (row house, restaurants etc.), office buildings and hotels, with a CAGR of 6.5% between 2012 and 2014, notably due to a surge of Small-to-Medium Enterprises (SMEs) in Thailand.